 Why I’m asking rather than just doing it

 See the following section in the Virginia Realtors Exclusive Right to Represent Buyer Agreement that some agents haven’t noticed:

 While not all listing agents in REIN use the REIN Standard Listing Agreement & some listing agents aren't part of REIN MLS, here is what the listing agreement states on the subject:

 To clarify things further with sellers I represent, I have added the following language in other provisions: “Seller permits buyers, buyer's agents, and contractors to use photography or videography for personal reference.
 Public posts are permitted as long as photos/videos are not posted with a negative slant that could hurt the sale.”
 While my requests for buyers I work with include no allowance for social media or public posting, when I represent sellers, I wouldn’t want to keep the sellers I work with from allowing the home to get additional positive exposure.

 Some agents and some sellers have policies against any additional photos/video, which can hinder even an in-person showing as listed in examples above.
 Long, detailed explanations with additional resources hyperlinked are common with my dealings with buyers and sellers, such as the high volume of content present on my website.
-This document is one of the rare cases (related other example) where I’ve brought that into my dealings with agents.
+This article is one of the rare cases (related other example) where I’ve brought that into my dealings with agents.